oracle/node-oracledb/README.md

 ## <a name="about"></a> About node-oracledb

-The node-oracledb module for Node.js powers high performance Oracle Database applications.
+The node-oracledb add-on for Node.js powers high performance Oracle Database applications.

 Use node-oracledb to connect Node.js 0.10, 0.12, 4, and 6 to